 Mandela’s story is an epic and sweeping tale of transformation, uphill battles, and eventual triumph.

-His incredible will to never waver in the face of those who imprisoned him proved he was made of stronger fiber than most.
+Mandela’s incredible will to never waver in the face of those who imprisoned him proved he was made of stronger fiber than most.
 The grace and eloquence he manned his post as president further cemented his great legacy.
-Nelson Mandela will forever be regarded highly for everything that he’s accomplished and continues to be honored by his people (pictured celebrating his birthday today) — and the world.
+Nelson Mandela will forever be regarded highly for everything that he’s accomplished; he continues to be honored by his people — and the world.

 Happy Birthday, Nelson Mandela!
 God bless your life, Madiba!